Hit from Behind in a Car Accident and Need Help?

 See a Doctor Immediately After Your are Injured in a Rear-End Accident

 One of the greatest dangers of a rear-end crash injury, like whiplash, is that they are rarely immediately noticeable.
-These types of injuries can take hours, days, and even weeks befor the full extent of the injury's symptoms are present.
+These types of injuries can take hours, days, and even weeks before the full extent of the injury's symptoms are present.

 Therefore, our law firm recommends you see a doctor immidiately following a rear-end collision regardless of if symptoms of an injury are apparent.